 PROs often send letters to businesses caught playing music without a license.
 In these letters, business owners are encouraged to sign up for a license to avoid legal action.
 However, these letters can go unread, and if they are, the PROs head to court.

 For example, a bar in San Francisco had a license with a PRO that wasn’t renewed.
-The facility kept playing music, however, and the PRO filed a lawsuit for $30,000 in damages (per song), as well as legal fees.
+The facility allegedly kept playing music, however, and the PRO filed a lawsuit for $30,000 in damages (per song), as well as legal fees.
 The case is still working its way through the courts.

 In a similar case filed in 2024 in Reno, a karaoke bar was hit with a lawsuit.
 The owners thought the music they were playing was protected, but the PRO disagreed.
-The PRO’s representative said they hoped to settle with the bar owners, perhaps by encouraging them to get and keep a license, but those talks were still ongoing.

 References